Martijn

 van der Meer

-Historian of medicine and science, working on the history of collective action and public health
+Historian of medicine and science, working on the history of public health as collective action

 Bio.